-By nature I am not a routined person, so I try extra hard to be consistent.
+By nature, I am not a routine person, so I try extra hard to be consistent.
 I lock in specific nights of the week to work on weaving and pottery.
 You have to treat your side job exactly like your main job, putting aside dedicated time is the only way to get good, consistent work done.

 Yes actually!
 I have plans to launch an online store in 2020 selling a variety of my work from weavings to pottery to photographic prints.
 I’ve bought the domain name, which is the hardest part, right? 😉

 I think most people have an idea of the perfect career, what does yours look like?

 The perfect career to me is having the benefit of doing a mixture of things.
 Ideally, I’d be working as a part-time creative project manager for an integrated design agency with a client base focused on the exhibition and interior design.
 And the other half of the week I would focus on my personal homewares brand, I’d use this time to create products, up-skill as much as possible, and sell my work into homeware stores throughout Australia.

 Who do you admire in the industry and why?

 Maryanne Moodie is the original inspiration!
 I admire how she shares her skill and artform through her workshops, books and social media.
 She is a true artist willing to help others find their hidden talents through weaving education.
 I’m still dying to go to one of her workshops.
 She runs them a few times a year out of New York, Sydney and Melbourne – I’m making a point of going to the next one I can!

 Has your work changed since you first started out?
 If so how has it changed?